abhiwand/atk/api-doc/src/main/resources/python/frame/column_summary_statistics.rst

     This option is False by default, so that sample variance is the default form of variance calculated.

 Returns
 -------
 dict
-    Dictionary containing summary statistics in the following entries: mean : [ double | None ]
+    Dictionary containing summary statistics.
+    The data returned is composed of multiple components: mean : [ double | None ]
     Arithmetic mean of the data.
 geometric_mean : [ double | None ]